RediSearch/RediSearch/docs/index.md

 ## Overview

-Redisearch implements a secondery index on top of Redis, but unlike other Redis indexing libraries, it does not use internal data structures like sorted sets.
+Redisearch implements a secondary index on top of Redis, but unlike other Redis indexing libraries, it does not use internal data structures like sorted sets.

-This also enables more advanced features, like multi fields query, aggregation and full text search capabilites like exact phrase matching and numeric filtering for text queries, that are not possible or efficient with traditional Redis indexing approaches.
+This also enables more advanced features, like multi field queries, aggregation and full text search capabilites like exact phrase matching and numeric filtering for text queries, that are not possible or efficient with traditional Redis indexing approaches.

 ## Client Libraries